 How to Prepare it for Grilling or Smoking

 We like a good dry rub and a spritz of oil to create a good crust when we smoke the Eye of Round.
-A great place to start with any dry rub is black pepper, good quality salt, minced garlic or garlic powder, and of course, onion powder.
+A great place to start when making your own dry rub is black pepper, good quality salt, minced garlic or garlic powder, and of course, onion powder.

 Add to this base any herbs or spice you like, and you will be off to a great start.
 Just spritz the meat with some oil and rub the mix all over it.
 Don’t forget the underside.

 How to Cook Eye of Round Roast on a Grill

 Our preferred method with this beauty is always low-n-slow, preferably on a smoker, which there are many recipes online.
 But it can also be cooked on any grill setup too, which is more difficult to find.

 - Remove your prepared roast from the fridge and allow it to come up to room temperature — at least 1 hour for anything that weighs upwards of 3 lb.

 - As your roast is kicking back, go and set up your smoker, making sure to clean and oil your grates.
 We are looking for 200-250 °F consistently throughout the smoke.